tinythings/sysinspect/docs/modeldescr/actions.rst

     If actions processing the system in a serial fashion without knowing what it is even discovered, then how exactly the state is determined?

     They are not.
 An entity anyway is checked through all defined states.
-If facts are matching for one particular state, it is concluded that the device is in this state.
+If claims are matching for one particular state, it is concluded that the device is in this state.
 Another option is to pass an argument to a module of a state.
 So if a module is able to request a state, then it can match the return result accordingly.